LuisAlvarez12/LuisAlvarez12.github.io/_pages/uncover-privacy.md

+---
-## Uncover - Privacy Policy
+title: Privacy Policy
+subtitle:
+---

 ### Our stance on Privacy

 Uncover, from the ground up, was created with privacy in mind, so we absolutely don’t care about collecting your personal data, and do not collect any personal data.
 We want to ensure that Uncover has your full trust, so we will go into specifics about what we use and collect.

-### Privacy Policy for Uncover Reader - Last Updated: September 9, 2023

 ### 1. Introduction